wikistreets/wikistreets-monorepo/CONTRIBUTING.md

 Go into the project directory and run `npm install`

+### Configuration and environment variables

+This project stores configuration options in a file named `.env`.
+For security reasaons, that file is not stored in version control.
+The file named `env.example` shows the structure of that file.
+Copy the contents of the example file into a new file named `.env` in the main project directory and plug in your own database and authentication settings into that file.

 ### Run the server

-The server currently runs on port `10520`.
+The server currently runs by default on port `10520`.
 Start it up:

 ```
 nodemon index.js